ElMoscaviador/shopping-app/README.md

 ### THE DESIGN PROCESS, STEP BY STEP
 #### Writing down the specs
 At the start of the project, it was important for me to keep the planned list features very simple, since my main focus was on learning React Router.
-- A SHEIN-like fashion app with a home page, a shop page divided into categories, product pages, and a cart
+- A mobile-first SHEIN-like fashion app with a home page, a shop page divided into categories, product pages, and a cart
 - Allow the user to add a product to the cart from the product page
 - Allow the user to adjust a product's quantity manually & automatically from both the product page and the cart
 - Allow the user to navigate programmatically between all of the app's pages using a navbar